simplykapoor/teched2022-IN260/intro/intro2/README.md

 7. The new topic should have been created.
 If you navigate back, you should see the new topic in the list of topics

     <br><img src="/exercises/ex0/images/00-0011.png" width=80% height=80%>
+ */

 ## Summary

 You should now be familiar with Success Factors configuration in Integration Center.

-Now, we show how tp Publish to Kafka Integration Flow.
-Continue to - [Exercise 1](/exercises/ex1)
+Now, we show how to Publish to Kafka Integration Flow.
+Continue to - [intro](/intro/intro3)